We use cookies on this website.

 • Special cases: combine JIT + Bastion (JIT opens temporary access, Bastion routes secure connection)

-The true ROI of Bastion is not measured in euros saved on licenses, but in risks avoided (intrusion, compromise), time saved (no jump box maintenance), and compliance facilitated (auditing without suffering).
+The true ROI of Bastion isn't measured in euros saved on licenses, but in risks avoided (intrusions, compromises), time saved (no jump box maintenance), and simplified compliance (painless audits).

 Next steps: